Male Fragility and Abusive Relationships: The Psychological Underpinnings

 I can feel myself recoiling at some of them.

 Like most women, I like confident men, not arrogant men.
-Women don’t want a complaining, negative, little bitch.
-They want a guy who will be truthful, protective, and respectful.
+Women don’t want a complaining, negative, little b!tch.
+They want a guy who will be truthful, protective, respectful, and emotionally mature.

 Is that too much to ask of anyone?